-\3 Additionally, the General Counsel, in GENCO Op.
+3 Additionally, the General Counsel, in GENCO Op.
 92-34 (August 7, 1992), concluded that the Service may, in the exercise of discretion, deny TPS in the case of an alien who, although a national of a foreign state designated for TPS, is also a national of another foreign state that has not been designated for TPS.
 The General Counsel explains that "TPS is not a provision designated to create a general right to remain in the United States.
 Rather, the statute provides a regularized means of granting haven to aliens who, because of extraordinary and temporary circumstances, cannot return to their home country in safety.
 See id.
 244A(b)(1)(A), (B), and (C), 8 U.S.C. § 1254(b)(1)(a), (b), and (c)."
-The applicant entered the United States as a nonimmigrant visitor for pleasure (B-2) on June 11, 2002, using a passport issued by the Republic of Lebanon and indicated on her Form I-94, Arrival/Departure Record, that she was a citizen of Palestine.
-Additionally, her visa, issued by the United States consul in Monrovia, Liberia, shows her nationality as Palestinian.
+The applicant entered the United States as a nonimmigrant visitor for pleasure (B-2) on May 9, 2000, using a passport issued by the Republic of Lebanon and indicated on his Form I-94, Arrival/Departure Record, that he was a citizen of Lebanon.
+Additionally, his visa, issued by the United States consul in Monrovia, Liberia, on December 17, 1999, shows his nationality as Lebanese.

-The district director is correct in her findings that the applicant claimed to be a national and citizen of Lebanon throughout these immigration proceedings.
-The nationality the applicant claimed and/or established at the time she first came into contact with the United States government at the American Embassy in Monrovia, Liberia was that of Palestine.
-She continued to present herself as a national of Palestine when she applied for admission into the United States at Detroit, Michigan on June 11, 2002.
-Therefore, this nationality must be regarded as her operative nationality during these proceedings.
+The District Director is correct in her findings that the applicant claimed to be a national and citizen of Lebanon throughout these immigration proceedings.
+The nationality the applicant claimed and/or established at the time he first came into contact with the United States government at the American Embassy in Monrovia, Liberia was that of Lebanese.
+He continued to present himself as a national of Lebanon when he applied for admission into the United States at Detroit, Michigan on May 9, 2000.
+Therefore, this nationality must be regarded as his operative nationality during these proceedings.

-Palestine is not a designated foreign state under Section 244 of the Act.
+Lebanon is not a designated foreign state under Section 244 of the Act.
 The applicant, therefore, does not meet the eligibility requirements of being a national of a state designated under section 244(b) of the Act.
-As the applicant has not demonstrated that her "operative nationality" is that of a TPS-designated country, the district director's decision to deny the application will be affirmed, as a matter of discretion.
+As the applicant has not demonstrated that his "operative nationality" is that of a TPS-designated country, the District Director's decision to deny the application will be affirmed, as a matter of discretion.